"Himawari-9" lifted off for space! Launch Success of H-IIA F31.

 The H-IIA Launch Vehicle No. 31 with the Geostationary Meteorological Satellite "Himawari-9" onboard lifted off at 3:20 p.m. on November 2, 2016 (Japan Standard Time) from the Tanegashima Space Center.
 The launch vehicle flew as planned, and at about 27 minutes and 51 seconds after liftoff, the separation of the "Himawari-9" was confirmed.
 Press Release JAXA channel [YouTube] Meteorological Satellite Center of JMA ...

-- Launch of the H-IIA Launch Vehicle No. 32 with X-band defense telecommunication satellite-2 on board
+- Launch Results of the H-IIA Launch Vehicle No. 32 with X-band defense communication satellite-2 on Board

 About H-IIA Launch Vehicle